keithpickering/keithpickering.github.io/_posts/2016-01-01-minus-world.md

 	When message boards and RPGs collide
 </p>

-I'll spare you the details of what led to Minus World's creation, but basically it's a celebration of early-2000s message board culture combined with a fighting game/RPG.
-That probably doesn't make any sense but oh well.
+Minus World is an interactive RPG and fighting game combined with a message board.
+It celebrates early-2000s internet culture in an ironic, deadpan way that only our community is capable of.

-As the lead developer and project manager of sorts, I had to heavily modify the MyBB software (written in PHP) as well as create several custom plugins to get a lot of our required features working.
-I am also responsible for customizing the default theme, creating the general look and feel of the site, and I contributed several design elements (Spell images, equippable Gear items, and so on).
+I am the lead developer on this project, and I've had to extensively modify the MyBB software (written in PHP) to get our list of features working, including but not limited to a complete inventory system, equippable items for avatars, and a Spellbook full of effects you can cast on others' posts using EX points collected through various forum actions.

+Along with my work on the backend of the site, I'm also responsible for the majority of the custom frontend code, as well as many of the visual elements such as the logo, Spell portraits, etc.

 <div class="gallery">
 	{% include figure.html img="minus-world/2.jpg" caption="Inventory page" %}